arman-anm/3-column-preview-card-component/README.md

 # As Salamu Alaikum! 👋

-This is my solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is my solution to the [3-column preview card component challenge](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-)  on Frontend Mentor.

+To give it a peek at the solution's live site please [Click here](https://arman-anm.github.io/3-column-preview-card-component/).

 ## Table of contents

 - [As Salamu Alaikum! 👋](#as-salamu-alaikum-)